amx-project/thai-amx/README.md

 These efforts have significantly improved the usability and reliability of the geospatial data provided by the project.

+## PMTiles Details

+The project uses PMTiles to efficiently store and serve geospatial data.
+PMTiles is a single-file archive format optimized for tiled data, making it ideal for web-based mapping applications.
+The following steps outline the process of generating PMTiles files for this project:

+1. **Data Preparation**: Source data is collected from authoritative datasets, such as land parcel information from Thailand's government open data portal.
+2. **Coordinate Transformation**: Data is transformed from the Indian 1975 datum to WGS84 using the "RTSD parameter" for accuracy.
+3. **Tile Generation**: Geospatial data is converted into vector tiles using tools like `tippecanoe` or custom scripts.
+4. **PMTiles Packaging**: The tiles are packaged into a PMTiles file, ensuring efficient storage and retrieval.

+### Benefits of PMTiles
+- **Single File**: Simplifies deployment and sharing.
+- **Efficient Loading**: Optimized for fast access in web applications.
+- **Scalability**: Handles large datasets effectively.

+The generated PMTiles file is hosted and can be accessed via the [PMTiles Viewer Demo](https://pmtiles.io/?url=https%3A%2F%2Fdata.source.coop%2Fsmartmaps%2Fsugi%2Fthai-amx.pmtiles#map=9.29/13.864/100.5039).

 # Demo

 ## with PMTiles viewer